SMITH & SINGER ANNOUNCE NEW NAME FOR SOTHEBY'S AUSTRALIA BUSINESS

 Smith & Singer will continue to enjoy a close working relationship with their international colleagues at Sotheby's.
 All operations in Australia will remain 'business-as-usual', utilising the existing business premises in Melbourne and Sydney, staff, processes and scheduled auctions and exhibitions.
 Smith & Singer will continue to be the only auction house in Australia to operate an independently audited Trust Account for clients' funds.
 The company continues to represent the estates of the late Albert Tucker AO and David Larwill, as well as renowned contemporary artists, Criss Canning and John Kelly.

-Geoffrey Smith, Chairman of Sotheby's Australia, commented: 'We have been the proud custodians of the Sotheby's name in Australia for the past 10 years, which has provided us with an extraordinary opportunity to collaborate with many talented individuals.
+Geoffrey Smith, Chairman of Smith & Singer, commented: 'We have been the proud custodians of the Sotheby's name in Australia for the past 10 years, which has provided us with an extraordinary opportunity to collaborate with many talented individuals.
 Our seamless transition to Smith & Singer will provide us with many new and exciting opportunities to further research and promote the very finest examples of art and jewellery to our dedicated existing and expanding client base.'

 Geoffrey Smith has a 30-year career in researching and promoting Australian and international art.
-Prior to his appointment as Chairman of Sotheby's Australia, Geoffrey joined the auction industry in 2006.
+Prior to his appointment as Chairman of Sotheby's Australia and latterly Smith & Singer, Geoffrey joined the auction industry in 2006.
 He commenced his professional career at the National Gallery of Victoria in 1990, where he was Curator of Australian Art until 2006, curating major nationally touring exhibitions and acquiring some of the most significant works for the permanent collection.
 Geoffrey has the highest profile of all his peers within the auction industry in Australia and is renowned for his relationships with the most significant Australian and international collectors of Australian Art.

 Gary Singer has enjoyed a multi-faceted career, traversing law, property development and local government.
 From 2004-2008, Gary was Deputy Lord Mayor of Melbourne, where he was a pioneer in advocating social change for equality, with a particular focus on promoting the arts and increasing sustainable living.